-You can find the gradient fill layer via the layer menu in Photoshop and fill layer and gradient
+You can find it via the layer menu and fill layer and gradient.

 On using the command, a panel appears with blending mode / name etc (it is a pity that is not on the actual fill layer panel) so set the blending mode etc, you can always change that later.
 Press OK.
-Select a gradient, you will see all the gradients available and you can always go to the right side menu of the gradient preset picker and select import some more gradients.
-Set the gradient style for the current preset such as linear, radial, etc. Set the angle of the gradient fill layer as well as scaling and the other options such as reverse etc. You will see a preview of the layer.
-You can interactively re-position the gradient fill layer by dragging on the image.
+Select a preset, you will see all the presets available and you can always go to the right side menu of the preset picker and select import some more amazing content.
+Set the style for the current preset such as linear, radial, etc. Set the angle as well as scaling and the other options such as reverse etc. You will see a preview.
+You can interactively re-position the layer by dragging on the image.
 Press OK.
-Go to the layers panel to see the new gradient fill layer as well as a mask on the right side of the entry
+You can now see the layer with the two square boxes in the layers panel

-By default, the entire selected area (or document) is covered by the gradient fill layer.
-You can mask the fill layer so less of the gradient is shown.
-To show the gradient, the mask is filled with white, to not show the mask it is filled with black and you can create a mask of black and white and gray scale, so 50-50 etc.
+By default, the entire selected area (or document) is covered by the color.
+You can mask it so more or less of the colors are show.
+To show the colors, the mask is white, to hide it, is black.

-They are just normal layers, though a layer containing no pixel information, you can combine multiple gradient fill layers and use blending modes as well as any changes to the mask to create all kinds of combinations of gradients.
-Either create a new gradient fill layer and set a new preset or go to the layer menu and duplicate the existing one and then change the blending mode of the top layer.
-This is not as flexible as using the gradient tool.
+They are just normal layers, though a layer containing no pixel information, you can combine multiple layers and use blending modes as well as any changes to the mask to create all kinds of combinations of presets.
+Either create a new fill layer and set a new preset or go to the layer menu and duplicate the existing one and then change the blending mode of the top layer.

-You don't have to use the gradient fill command, you can also simply select a preset from the gradients panel (found in the window menu) and drag there onto the document and you have a new layer.
+With the latest versions, you don't have to use the command to create the layer, you can also simply select a preset from the gradients panel (found in the window menu) and drag there onto the document and you have a new layer.
 If you drag another one to the same layer it will just replace the existing colors.
-If you hold down the alt / option key as you drag then a new gradient fill layer will be generated and is a quick way to add multiple layers and you can then change the blending modes and opacity as required
+If you hold down the alt / option key as you drag then a new fill layer will be generated and is a quick way to add multiple layers and you can then change the blending modes and opacity as required